The 11+ Exam

 11+ Schools: Examples of some we cover

 Researching the admissions procedures of different schools can be arduous.
-To help you with the task, we have set out a list of some of the schools we cover, along with ways they assess their applicants.
+To help you with the task, we have set out a list of sample of the schools we cover, along with ways they assess their applicants.

 City of London School (Boys)

-Admissions | This school offers 11+ and 13+ entry.
+Admissions | This school offers 10+, 11+ and 13+ entry.
 11+ is the largest intake, with 60 boys being accepted. |

-Interview | Candidates who perform well in these examinations will be in invited back for a 20 minute interview.
-Interviews usually take place in mid-February.
+Interview | Candidates who perform well in these examinations will be in invited back for a 15-20 minute interview.
+Interviews usually take place in January of the year of entry.
 This affords the school a chance to know your son beyond his examination results. |

-Key Dates | The entrance exam takes place in the January of their Year 6.
+Key Dates | The entrance exam takes place in the November during their year 5 for 10+ and year 6 for 11+ and 13+.
 A place is offered on the evidence of both the exams and the interview. |

 Scholarships | Academic scholarships are offered on the basis on boys’ performance in the entrance exams. |